 The official language of Austria is German, but Austrian, Hungarian, Slovene and Burgenland Croatian are also spoken.

-Vehicles drive on the right side in Austria.
 Headlights must be used in poor visibility (not mandatory during the day in good weather).
-And winter tires are mandatory from November 1 to April 15 in wintry conditions, where snow chains may be required in mountainous areas (signposted), and it is illegal to drive with snow-covered windshields/lights.
+And winter tyres are mandatory from November 1 to April 15 in wintry conditions, where snow chains may be required in mountainous areas (signposted), and it is illegal to drive with snow-covered windshields/lights.
+If you plan to use the motorways and expressways, you must buy a 'vignette' (toll sticker or digital pass).
+A 'vignette' can be bought at petrol stations, service areas, automobile clubs, or online, which can be for 1 day, 10 days, 2 months or annual.

 Watch for local signage that may indicate different limits.